-How Easy is it to Modify Child Support in Texas?
+How Easy Is It to Modify Child Support in Texas?

 When the parents of a child do not live together, usually as the result of a divorce, both parents will continue to have a financial obligation to the child.
 Because the court assumes that the child’s primary caregiver (custodial parent) is meeting this duty by virtue of caring for the child and having the child in their physical presence, it is the non-custodial parent who will be ordered to make child support payments.